Petint/Somatic/README.md

 The Somatic project's priorities are:
 * Control any wearable computer with a heads-up display
 * Ready to use all day, instantly, with no Internet
-* Doesn't cause fatigue or interfere with other tasks
 * Fast enough to do a quick search in less than 10 seconds

 The Somatic does not:
+* Use any cloud services at all
 * Reproduce your hand in 3-D space
 * Let you type on a virtual keyboard
-* Use any cloud services at all
+* Cause fatigue or interfere with other tasks

 The project is still in a pretty rough state.
 If I revisit the project, the priorities are:
 * Lay out and fab circuit board